mylescarey2019/1650/README.md

   - masked password
   - hidden, but clickable diagnostic user & model information in left side of footer
   - Brand Logo now returns viewport to the first carousel slide
+  - Help button on Model grid added - resets view port to the "Get Started" slide for model instructions
 - Full Sprint 1 scheduled for 10/27/2019 release - improve responsiveness down to form factor 1024x768 (iPad)